Training Grants Sponsored by NIDCR

 - Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31- Diversity)

 Provides a maximum of five years support to students pursuing a PhD degree.
 An annual stipend and partial tuition are provided.
 Additional funds are available for other training related expenses.
 Applicants must be enrolled in a graduate school at an accredited U.S. university and be from an underrepresented minority group or have a disability.
 Applicants must also be U.S. citizens, non-citizen nationals, or permanent residents at the time of award.
+Diversity F31 applicants must include a “Certification Letter for Predoctoral Fellowships (F31) to Promote Diversity” as described in the application instructions.

 - Graduate Partnerships Program